ishine/gen-se/README.md

 Download [WavLM Large](https://huggingface.co/microsoft/wavlm-large) run a variant of XLSR version.

 ### 3. Pre-trained Model:
+The huggingface repo will coming soon!
-Download pre-trained model from [huggingface](https://huggingface.co/yaoxunji/gense), all checkpoints should be stored in ckpts dir.
+Download pre-trained model from huggingface, all checkpoints should be stored in ckpts dir.

 ### 4. Speech Enhancement:
 ```